James-Wachuka/coingecko-streamapp/README.md

-Certainly!
-Here's an updated version of the README file that includes Spark streaming capabilities:

 # Cryptocurrency Streaming App and Dashboard

 This project consists of a streaming app and a dashboard for visualizing cryptocurrency data fetched from the CoinGecko API.
 The streaming app retrieves real-time cryptocurrency information using Spark Streaming and stores it in a PostgreSQL database.
 The dashboard provides interactive visualizations of the data, allowing user to explore and analyze cryptocurrency trends.